MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab02_Model_Driven_App.md

 9. Click on the **&lt;-Back** button.

-10. Create new Inspector View for the Inspection entity.
+10. Create new Inspector View for the Inspection Table.

 	- Make sure you still have the **Views** tab selected.